Atlanta Employment Retaliation Attorneys

 What Qualifies as Engagement in Protected Activities for Retaliation Claims?

 In the realm of employment law, retaliation claims are critically important for protecting the rights of workers.
-At Cantrell Astbury Kranz, P.A., we understand the nuances and intricacies of such claims.
+At Cantrell Schuette, P.A., we understand the nuances and intricacies of such claims.
 Protected activities, essential for retaliation claims, encompass any actions by employees to assert their rights under Equal Employment Opportunity (EEO) laws.
 These activities include filing a discrimination complaint, participating in an investigation, lawsuit, or any EEO process, and opposing discriminatory practices by an employer.

 Protected activities are broadly categorized into participation in an EEO process or reasonably opposing conduct deemed unlawful under EEO laws.
 Participation is safeguarded regardless of the outcome or timing of the complaint, including internal EEO processes before formal charges are filed.
 Opposing unlawful conduct includes acts like complaining about discrimination, refusing to obey discriminatory orders, or requesting accommodation for disabilities or religious practices.
 However, it is vital for employees and employers to understand that engaging in protected activities does not shield employees from legitimate disciplinary actions unrelated to their EEO activities.

-At Cantrell Astbury Kranz, P.A., we are dedicated to ensuring that employees’ rights are protected while navigating the complexities of retaliation claims.
+At Cantrell Schuette, P.A., we are dedicated to ensuring that employees’ rights are protected while navigating the complexities of retaliation claims.
 If you believe you’ve faced retaliation for engaging in protected activities, our team is here to offer expert legal guidance and support.
 Contact us at (404) 474-7924 or coordinator@caklegal.com for a free consultation and personalized legal advice.